ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 [SN 35.240](https://suttacentral.net/sn35.240/en/bodhi) the tortoise and the jackal — do not chase the external world.

-[MN 19](https://suttacentral.net/mn19/en/bodhi) the cow and the cowherd — tend the six trainer, is your sole work
+[MN 19](https://suttacentral.net/mn19/en/bodhi) the cow and the cowherd — tend the six, tamer , this is your sole work

 [SN 47.20](https://suttacentral.net/sn47.20/en/bodhi) the most beautiful girl in the land — with the same care should you tend your ox